Panther Effigy Pipe

 On View: American Art Galleries, 5th Floor, From Colonies to States, 1660–1830

-Animal imagery was often used during the early period of indigenous occupation in eastern North America.
-This panther pipe is fully carved, including the underside of the legs and paws, demonstrating the carver’s expertise.
-The crouching feline may represent the Underwater Panther, a mystical beast with great power that was thought to live in the underworld realm.
-The significance of this panther-shaped pipe may be to link the smoker to the underworld and sky realms.
+Animal imagery is prevalent in Indigenous communities throughout eastern North America.
+This pipe is fully carved in the form of a panther, including the underside of the legs and paws, demonstrating the carver’s expertise.
+The crouching feline may represent the Underwater Panther, a mythical beast with great power that was thought to live in the underworld.
+The significance of such a pipe may have been to link the smoker to the supernatural realm.

 100 BCE - 500 C.E.

 2 3/8 x 6 5/16 x 1 9/16 in.
 (6 x 16 x 4 cm) (show scale)

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.

 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please fill out our online application form